alarmfox/enclave-benchmark/docs/web/source/inner-working.rst

 =================

-For each task, the application builds a series of experiments based on `globals.num_threads`, `globals.enclave_size` and `task.storage` (for Gramine runs only).
+For each task, the application builds a series of experiments based on `globals.num_threads`, `globals.enclave_size`, and `task.storage` (for Gramine runs only).

-The application launches the target program in a separated process and starts the monitoring in 3 threads:
+The application launches the target program in a separate process and starts the monitoring in 3 threads:

-- eBPF collector: runs ebpf programs and collects low level stats;
+- eBPF collector: runs eBPF programs and collects low-level stats;
 - energy monitor: polls energy consumption;
-- performance counters: runs perf in a separated process;
+- performance counters: runs perf in a separate process;

-The application entrypoint is a `toml` file which contains a list of programs and general settings.
-For example, looks like:
+The application entry point is a `toml` file that contains a list of programs and general settings.
+For example, it looks like:

 .. code:: toml